 A much lighter bridge, with a roll-up deck, could then be possible over the Columbia.

-Autonomous swarms are coming.
-Ready or not.
-A bridge and highway system – built for the Model T – is the last thing we need.
+A bridge and highway system – built for the Model T – is not a solution.

 Here are some train, tram and autonomous vehicle links.